tdhopper/resume.tdhopper.com/markdown/resume.md

 #### [DTN](https://www.dtn.com), <i>West Lafayette, IN</i><br/> Data Scientist, <i>April 2018-Present</i>

-* Deployed and maintained infrastructure for the data science team on AWS, including scalable computing & data access and storage
+* Deploying and maintaining infrastructure for the data science team on AWS, including scalable computing, and data access/storage
-* Trained numerous less-experienced Python developers in Python development and best practices
+* Training developers in Python development and best practices
 * Developing and productionalizing the models for [Storm Impact Analytics](https://www.dtn.com/weather/utilities-and-renewable-energy/storm-impact-analytics/)
-* Creating and maintaining a data catalog used by Data Scientists across the company to access data for analysis and model training
+* Creating and maintaining a data catalog used by Data Scientists across the company to access data for modeling and analysis

 #### [Spensa Technologies](https://www.dtn.com/dtn-acquires-spensa-technologies/), <i>West Lafayette, IN</i><br/> Web Developer, <i>July 2015-April 2018</i>